 THE BRUCE WALKED with her to the foot of the Gorsedd Arberth.
-“Here we are, milady,” he sighed.
+“Here we be, ma lassie,” he sighed.
 “Ye be on your ain, the nou.”

 Evaine looked up at him in the softening light.
 Tearful and trembling, she wondered aloud, “What if he’s not there?”

-“I’ll wait for ye,” Bruce reassured her.
+“I’ll wait for ye,” the Bruce reassured her.
 He pulled her cloak over her shoulders.
-“Ye best be on your way, lassie.
+“Ye best be on your way, girl.
 The sky will be getting light, soon.”

 She stood on tiptoe to embrace him, grateful beyond words for his comforting presence over these last days.
 “Ciaran was right,” she said quietly.
 “You are a good man.
 Thank you for being my friend.”
 She gently pressed her lips to his bearded cheek and subtle as moonlight, withdrew from his arms to begin the long, spiral assent.